What is the FFA eye test, and what is FFA full form?

 Here is a list of a few conditions where this angiography for eyes is advised.

-- Diabetic Retinopathy - Diabetic macular edema will show pooling of the dye
+- Diabetic Retinopathy - Diabetic macular oedema will show pooling of the dye

 - Choroidal neovascular membrane ( CNVM)